dottostack/dotto.x/packages/dotto.x/README.md

 ## Combine your stores

-Subscribe to store or part of stores using take.
-Take — computed operator.
+Subscribe to store or part of stores using `take`.

 ```ts
 import { createStore, computed, take } from 'dotto.x'